operfildoluiz/pwact/README.md

 ## pwact init

 Create a pwact.json file, which contains all settings for PWAct.
+After this, you must run the next command: pwact start

 ## pwact start

-Create a service-worker.js, a pwa.js (which will register the worker), a manifest.json and a pretty simple index.html containing all meta tags required for a basic PWA functionality.
+Create a service-worker.js, a pwa.js (which will register the worker), a manifest.json and a pretty simple index.html (optional) containing all meta tags required for a basic PWA functionality.

 ## pwact cache *foo.ext*